 Shop here: Bamboo cutlery set

-- DIY hand gel — Pass on plastic and harsh chemicals by making your own hand gel.
+- DIY hand gel — Refill the same squeezy bottle over and over with homemade hand gel.
 Follow this simple recipe to keep freshers’ flu at bay:

 Aloe vera gel (soothes skin)

 Lavender essential oil (antibacterial)